equill/netdescribe/README.md

 ```
 - sysinfo
-    - sysName       # Hostname.
-Should be the FDQN, but don't count on it.
+    - sysName       # Usually either the hostname or the host's FQDN.
     - sysDescr      # Detailed text description of the system.
     - sysObjectID   # Vendor's OID identifying the device.
-    - sysServices   # Network-layer services offered by this device.
-                    # Uses weird maths, but may be usable.
 - network
     - interfaces
         - <SNMP index>